liaujianjie/firebase-to-supabase-auth-migrator/README.md

 A bunch of simple scripts to help migrate your Firebase Auth users into Supabase Auth.

+Note: This script does **NOT** migrate users from Firebase Auth who are using password sign-ins.

 ## Installation

 ### Install dependencies